tranthon/eRegistrarWebAPI/README.md

 # eRegistrarWebAPI
-A Spring Web application, named "eRegistrarWebAPI", which is a RESTful WebAPI for your online Student Registration system for a University.
+A Spring Web application, named "eRegistrarWebAPI", which is a RESTful WebAPI for online Student Registration system for a University.

 4 REST APIs endpoints: